uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 * Code: new_post_old_custom_fields in broadcasting_data object.
 * Code: broadcasting_data->new_post is now a post object.
 Retrieve using ->new_post() method.
 Retrieve keys using ->new_post( 'ID' ).
 * Bump Wordpress version to 4.2.2
-* New Plugin Pack Plugins: Delete Before Broadcast, Protect Child Properties.
+* New Add-on pack plugins: Delete Before Broadcast, Protect Child Properties.
-* New Plugin Pack Extras: All Blogs cache clear, WooCommerce stock sync, Woocommerce PDF voucher sync
+* New Add-on pack extras: All Blogs cache clear, WooCommerce stock sync, Woocommerce PDF voucher sync

 = 18.1 20150424 =
 * Fix: Network admin can do anything network admin wants.